factorypulse/mes/spec.md

         As a Planner/Manager, I want an Order Schedule Adherence View that lists orders filterable by launch_date (e.g., "Launching Today", "Launching This Week", "Overdue Launch") and their current status.
     Technical Considerations:
         Data derived from MES_Orders, MES_Work_Order_Operations, and MES_Pause_Reasons.
-        Use Chartkick for visualizations, leveraging its compatibility with React (or consider a React charting library such as Recharts or Chart.js).
+        Use Chart.js for visualizations, leveraging its compatibility with React (or consider a React charting library such as Recharts or Chart.js).
         Backend will perform necessary aggregations.
 Initial versions may use direct queries; consider database views or materialized views if performance becomes an issue with larger datasets.

 4. Technical Implementation Stack & Notes (V1)